 The GI concept was developed to provide a numeric classification of carbohydrate foods on the assumption that such data would be useful in situations in which glucose tolerance is impaired.
-Therefore food with low GI should provide benefits with respect to diabetes and to the reduction of coronary heart disease179.
-Thus, consumption of honeys with a low GI, e.g. acacia honey might have beneficial physiological effects and could be used by diabetes 2 patients.
+Therefore food with low GI should provide benefits with respect to diabetes and to the reduction of coronary heart disease.
+Thus, consumption of honeys with a low GI, e.g. acacia honey might have beneficial physiological effects and could be used by diabetes patients.
+The consumption of 50 to 80 g honey of unspecified type by healthy people or diabetes patients leads to smaller increases of blood insulin and glucose than the consumption of the same amounts of glucose and of a sugar mixtures resembling to honey19, 27, 181.
+It was shown that consumption of honey had a favourable effect on diabetes patients, causing a significant decrease of plasma glucose25, 27, 286.